ALLEN Coaching

 Answer:

 Plant hormones mostly work together, complementary to each other.
 Plant hormones can have both synergistic and antagonistic interactions which affect the plant tissues.
 A single hormone can have multiple effects, while multiple hormones can target and aim to achieve just one effect.
-Therefore it can be exceedingly difficult to identify one single hormone according to the particular effect in plant metabolism and system.
+Therefore it can be exceedingly difficult to identify one single hormone according to its particular effect on plant metabolism and system.
 Moreover, plant hormones function in the presence of a lot of extrinsic factors which are needed for the reaction.
 Thus, it is difficult to assign any effect seen to any single hormone.

 Question:8